henry2004y/Batsrus.jl/docs/src/index.md

 !!! note
     This package is still under development, so be careful for any future breaking changes!

-BATSRUS data reader and converter in Julia.
+BATSRUS data reader, converter, and visualizer in Julia.

-This package inherits the ideas and code structures from its predecessor in IDL (developed by Gábor Tóth) and MATLAB (developed by Hongyang Zhou), and was originally part of [VisAna](https://github.com/henry2004y/VisAnaJulia).
-It uses the VTK XML format writer [writeVTK](https://github.com/jipolanco/WriteVTK.jl) to generate files for Paraview and Tecplot.

 This package provides the following functionalities:
   * simulation data reader
+  * 2D/3D region cut from the whole data
-  * data format conversion
+  * data format conversion to VTK
-  * programming language interoperability
+  * simulation data visualization

 The ultimate goal is to build a convenient tool of reading and analyzing simulation outputs which is easy to install and easy to use.